vovan47/miix310/README.md

 To rotate it properly:
 1. Open a terminal with Ctrl + Alt + T
 1. Type `xrandr -o right` and hit enter.
-If that persists, just add put line to auto-load.
+If that persists, just add the above line to auto-load.

 ## Fixing black screen on boot.
 Credits are going to [this post on Lenovo forum](https://forums.lenovo.com/t5/Linux-Discussion/ubuntu-for-Miix-310-10ICR-Tablet/m-p/3996259/highlight/true#M10556).